rtsao/csjs/README.md

 #### Extracted static CSS bundles

-[csjs-extractify](https://github.com/rtsao/csjs-extractify) is a browserify plugin that will allow you to extract your application's CSJS into a static CSS file at build time.
+[csjs-extractify](https://github.com/rtsao/csjs-extractify) is a browserify plugin that allows you to extract your application's CSJS into a static CSS file at build time.

 #### Automatic CSS injection

-[csjs-injectify](https://github.com/rtsao/csjs-injectify) is a browserify transform that will automatically inject your scoped CSS into the `<head>`.
+[csjs-injectify](https://github.com/rtsao/csjs-injectify) is a browserify transform that automatically replaces `csjs` with [`csjs-inject`](https://github.com/rtsao/csjs-inject), which automatically injects your scoped CSS into the `<head>` at runtime.
 It is recommended to use this rather than the [csjs-inject](https://github.com/rtsao/csjs-inject) module directly.

 #### PostCSS

 [babel-plugin-csjs-postcss](https://github.com/rtsao/babel-plugin-csjs-postcss) is a Babel plugin that allows you to run PostCSS on the CSS contained within CSJS template string literals at build time.
+Works with plugins such as [Autoprefixer].

 ## FAQ